Treatments for Colorectal Cancer

 To help ease symptoms and keep the tumor from growing |

-Immune checkpoint inhibitors are used to treat several types of cancer, including colorectal cancer.
+Immune checkpoint inhibitors are a type of used to treat several different cancers, including colorectal cancer.
 Some cancer cells can switch off the immune system.
-Immune checkpoint inhibitors are drugs that prevent this from happening.
+Immune checkpoint inhibitors prevent this from happening.
 This allows the immune system to find, unmask and destroy cancer cells.

 Which immunotherapies are used for colorectal cancer?